This listing expired on October 1, 2022. Please contact email@example.com for any updated information.

-The ossuary consists of one of the oldest structures that forms part of the religious complex of Roncesvalles.
-Historical sources, as well as previous interventions at the site, have attested to the long chronology of burials present within the ossuary, and this project anticipates being the most extensive excavation undertaken to date at the site.
+The ossuary consists of one of the oldest structures that forms part of the religious complex of Roncesvalles, with historical sources and previous interventions at the site attesting to the long chronology of burials present within the ossuary.
+The Aditu research project represents the most extensive excavation undertaken to date, with more than 350,000 human bone fragments and 18 articulated skeletons recovered during the first three years of investigation.

-In 2019 our aim is to better understand the history and importance of the structure through an excavation of the upper layers of the complex.
-The focus of the field school will be on ossuary excavation methodology and the analysis of commingled remains, and will be accompanied by lectures on human osteology, calculation of MNI, archaeological practice, Basque and medieval archaeology and relevant topics related to field methodology and finds processing.
+In 2022 our aim is to continue excavating and analysing remains from the upper layers of the complex (currently in 17th century layers).
+The focus of the 4th season of the field school will be on ossuary excavation methodology and the analysis of commingled remains and articulated burials, and will be accompanied by lectures on human osteology, calculation of MNI, archaeological practice, stable isotope analysis, Basque and medieval archaeology and relevant topics related to field methodology and finds processing.
 The field school represents a rare opportunity to excavate a unique site of huge historical significance and gain insight into different types of field and laboratory methodologies within commingled contexts.

-The team responsible for the excavation, Aditu Arkeologia, has carried out excavations in Navarre for the past 12 years, including previous field schools at the sites of Santa Maria de Zamartze and San Miguel de Aralar.
+The team responsible for the excavation, Aditu Arkeologia, has carried out excavations in Navarre for the past 13 years, including previous field schools at the sites of Santa Maria de Zamartze and San Miguel de Aralar, and are specialists in osteoarchaeology, landscape archaeology and GIS and Roman and Medieval archaeology.
 Results from the anthropological analysis of remains uncovered at Roncesvalles will form part of a wider study of the population of Navarre during the Medieval period, and samples from articulated burials are expected to provide data to be used in stable isotope analysis.

-Students will spend 7-8 hours per day engaged in field work or in the processing of materials recovered from the field.
+This is an intensive osteology-focused course, with students spending 7-8 hours per day engaged in field work or in the processing of materials recovered from the field.
 Throughout the course, students will become proficient in excavation procedures, field drawing, documentation, and find processing and analysis.
+The focus will be on the excavation and analysis of human skeletal material, inluding fragmented and commingled remains.

 Please note that a decent level of physical fitness is necessary to get in and out of the ossuary, as well as to work for extended periods kneeling.
 The ossuary is a large space, measuring 10m x 10m, but has no windows and only one opening for access.
 As such, this may be a difficult site for those suffering from severe claustrophobia.